You cannot have a stone arch bridge without the bridge abutments. The abutments are the end supports for the arch(es).

 How do you know how thick the abutment should be for a given span?
 These days we can use software to determine abutment thickness, but in the previous centuries everything about arch bridge design was empirically determined.
 The relationship between span and abutment thickness is not linear.

-In recent years the government of the country of Uganda has put forth a manual on stone arch bridge building including a table of dimensions (including abutments) for Roman arches and 90-degree segmental arches, ranging from spans of one meter up to 20 meters.
+In recent years the Kasese district of Uganda has put forth a superb manual on stone arch bridge building which includes a table of dimensions (including abutments) for Roman arches and 90-degree segmental arches, ranging from spans of one meter up to 20 meters.
 From this manual, it is interesting to see that for a two-meter-span 90 degree segmental arch the abutment thickness is going to be roughly half the span.
 A 20 meter-span arch of the same arc shape needs abutments only slightly more than one quarter of the span.

 The manual shows that Roman arches use thinner abutments, with a thickness of roughly one third the span being used for a two-meter Roman arch.